tmcghe/tafe/Case Studies/GOSHOP/Readme.md

 ---

 📌 **Note**: This README is part of an assessment submission and does not represent a fully implemented cloud solution.
-It serves as documentation for the assessment tasks completed in the `GO_Shop_Cloud_Solution.docx` file.
+It serves as documentation for the assessment tasks completed in the `Deploy_And_Manage_Cloud_Infra.pdf` file.
 ---

 For further queries or clarification regarding the documentation, please contact **Thomas McGhee** at **thomas.mcghee@connect.qut.edu.au**.